Sowmyachallabotla/LabTestResultsAnalytics/readme.md

 Indexing key foreign keys (e.g., LabID in OrderProcessing) and optimizing queries with explain plans ensure timely reporting on operational metrics.

-Enables Labcorp to target improvements, allocate resources, and benchmark lab performance.
+Enables  to target improvements, allocate resources, and benchmark lab performance.

 Use Case 3: Test Volume and Demand Trends
 Business Goal: